Somatic Therapy

 • Emotional overwhelm or numbness

-• Trouble feeling present and connected
+• Trouble feeling present or connected

-What We Might Do in Session
+What We Might Do In Session

 • Breathwork to regulate your nervous system